 The bonds between a Greek organization’s members are created through ritual in which all members participate.
-These rituals are almost always “secret”, but all rituals are based on common principles such as knowledge, truth, friendship, and honor.
+These rituals are almost always secret, but based on common principles such as knowledge, truth, friendship and honor.
 These principles are often found in the motto and creed of the specific Greek organization.

-The University of Tulsa currently has 15 chapters that are part of national organizations and are overseen not only by local leaders and The University of Tulsa, but also by their National headquarters.
-All of our chapters stress the importance of scholarship, leadership, and service, and we find that all of our chapters live up to the high standards set forth by their founding fathers/mothers.
+The University of Tulsa has 15 chapters of fraternities and sororities that are part of national organizations.
+They are overseen not only by local leaders and The University of Tulsa, but also by their national headquarters.